 Causes of Infertility: Both Men and Women Are Affected

-Infertility can be attributed to a variety of factors and is generally divided into two main categories:
+Infertility can be attributed to a variety of factors and is generally divided into three main categories:

 -